Changes in Enrollment Status & Withdrawing

 Changes in enrollment status and/or withdrawing from the college can result in a balance owed to LeMoyne-Owen College and a loss of eligibility for all types of financial aid.
 Below are some effects on how aid will be adjusted based on changes in a student’s enrollment status.

 - Students who drop classes during the first 14 days will have their aid adjusted based on their enrollment status.
 All types of financial aid are subject to this rule.

 - Any student who drops below 6 undergraduate or 5 graduate hours during the first 14 days will have their loan awards cancelled for that term.

-- Students who withdraw from the university or earn zero hours for the current term will be placed on Financial Aid Probation for the next term enrolled.
+- Students who withdraw from the college or earn zero hours for the current term will be placed on Financial Aid Probation for the next term enrolled

 Effects on the Tennessee Lottery Scholarship

-- Any continuing or transfer student who withdraws from the University before or after the first 14 days of a semester will lose future eligibility for their Lottery Scholarship(s).
+- Any continuing or transfer student who withdraws from the college before or after the first 14 days of a semester will lose future eligibility for their Lottery Scholarship(s).

 Contact your counselor in the Financial Aid Office to discuss specific details regarding your Lottery Scholarship.

-Always contact your counselor in the Financial Aid Office by phone at 901-435-1550 or via your counselor’s email address before you make any decisions to drop classes or withdraw from the university!
+Always contact your counselor in the Financial Aid Office by phone at 901-435-1550 or via your counselor’s email address before you make any decisions to drop classes or withdraw from the college!